Screenly/Anthias/docs/x86-installation.md

 ## Preparing the Disk Image

 You can download the disk image [here](https://www.debian.org/download).
-The file name sgould look something like `debian-12.x.x-amd64-netinst.iso`.
+The file name should look something like `debian-12.x.x-amd64-netinst.iso`.

 ## Flashing the Disk Image to a USB Drive